 After about an hour of strolling around (fannying about as Marianne calls it) we were back in the vans, heading for Polignano.
 We had a 2 hour, antipasto meal of mussels, buffalo mozzarella, anchovies, crab, eggplant, linguini and orecchiete and of course wine.
 We walked around the old town, taking pictures of the winding streets and the views of the sea.
 We stopped in morbid curiosity to watch a funeral or at least a band playing the funeral music outside the church.

 We also stopped to visit w/ a man and his gorgeous little boy, both with blonde curly hair.
-Several places we’ve seen children with red curly hair.
+In several places we’ve seen children with red curly hair.
 Descendants of Norsemen?
 They look like Botticelli angels.

 Returning to this area and spending more time in the lovely towns and along the coast has been on my bucket list for some time; however we always seem to start in Florence and it’s difficult to get to this area from there.